HealthCatalyst/SSIS/R Extensibility Instructions.md

 | **ActiveFLG**                       | `1`                                                                                      |
 | **RequiredParametersTXT**           | `BatchID, TableID`                                                                       |
 | **FailsBatchFLG**                   | `1`                                                                                      |
+Note: to get proper visibility into failures, RunInAsyncModeFLG and FailsBatchFLG **must** be set as specified.

 The following SQL template needs only a single adjustment of the *DataMartID* before running.
 This is the DataMartID associated with the SAM where extensibility is being configured.

 ```sql